What we know about this woman's deportation

 How did she get on ICE's radar?

-Because of her crime and citizenship status, a voluntary departure order was entered by the court, she appealed and lost, her lawyer Ray Maldonado said.

-She became the subject of a court-issued removal order that became final in July 2013, and this is where the story starts to diverge.
+She became the subject of a court-issued removal order that became final in July 2013.
+This is where the story starts to diverge.

-U.S. Immigration and Customs Enforcement said she was put on notice that she would eventually be deported back to her home country.
+US Immigration and Customs Enforcement said she was put on notice that she would eventually be deported back to her home country.
 She was put under an order of supervision, which required her to report on a provided schedule to an ICE office until her order of removal was "affected," or acted on.

 Her lawyer said she signed papers in 2013 acknowledging the order.
 She understood that deportation "was a possibility" but not a foregone conclusion, he said.